 - Dehydration: Sugary drinks may contribute to dehydration, leading to fluid and electrolyte imbalances.

 - Metabolic Disruptions: High sugar diets can disrupt insulinYour pancreas produces the super hormone insulin, which is essential to your body’s metabolism.
 Here’s a breakdown to make it clear: Definition: Insulin acts like a master key that unlocks the door for sugar (glucose) to enter your cells.
-Glucose… Read More signaling and other metabolic pathwaysImagine your body as a bustling factory, where raw materials are converted into finished products through a series of interconnected steps.
-Each step involves specific tools and workers, and the final product depends on the precise sequence and efficiency of… Read More, potentially impacting electrolyte regulation.
+Glucose is the main source of energy for your body, and… Read More signaling and other metabolic pathwaysImagine your body as a bustling factory, where raw materials are converted into finished products through a series of interconnected steps.
+Each step involves specific tools and workers, and the final product depends on the precise sequence and efficiency of each stage.
+Metabolic pathways are like these assembly lines within… Read More, potentially impacting electrolyte regulation.

 Research on Electrolytes and Sugar: